rustcc/borrowchecker/README.md

-# discurs
+# Borrowchecker.com
-a discuss and IM combined web app in Rust.
+A Rust and Withoutgc site like stackoverflow.com.